NoctisWolfshadow/noctis-docker-files/README.md

 Download or copy the File from this repository.
 Then edit it to fit your needs.
 I will also provide how i use them normally further down below.
 If you need multiple of these modules you should merge these files together.
+Also if you merge them define CONTAINER_NAME in the file.
+It makes things easier.

 ## Run Docker Compose